 Our aim is for all our pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
+Our pupil premium strategy focuses on supporting disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.